AhmedRaza0869/PF-Lab03-25K-0869/README.md

 ## Ahmed Raza
 This is Ahmed Raza, a computer science student, having qualification of intermediate, i am passionate to learn and develop my programming skills, Thoughtful about c andhaving a slight knowledge of c++.
 I am really looking forward to learn languages like java, C#, SQl, Python.
 Looking forward to learn and build some exciting projects.
+Starting this journey soon, To ineteract and learn